- 1 1. Damaged shingles/ missing shingles

 - 6 6.
 Watermarks on walls and ceilings

 - 8 8.
 Increased energy bills

 Protecting your home is making it capable of shielding you and your family.
 First, you always have to keep your new roof in excellent condition.
 If you’re living in the humid subtropical areas of Austin, Texas, there might be slight seasonal changes that can adversely impact your roof’s condition.

 Residential roofing should ideally last for several years without any problem, especially if roof installation is done right.
 Still, there are red flags saying you might need help from the roofing experts.
-To ensure you don’t get caught with a broken roof, here are eight signs that you need to schedule a roof repair soon.
+To ensure you don’t get caught with a broken roof, here’s an article by Water Damage and Roofing of Austin about eight signs that you need to schedule a roof repair soon.

 1. Damaged shingles/ missing shingles

 A roof shingle is a part that covers the overlapping sections of your new roof.
 Take a look at the shingles’ condition.
 Depending on the kind of roof your house has, it might be cracked or have missing tiles.
 Corrugated roof shingles may start warping or have curling edges.
 Dents are also something to look out for.
 If there’s no tear on the shingles, it’s probably still good.
 If they are in bad condition, they might require full-on roof replacement.

 Shingles get damaged as they are exposed to harsh environmental elements.
 For example, once the paint wears off, the fluctuation between hot and cold temperatures could cause them to warp.
 This warpage also applies to entire standing seam metal roofs.

 Similarly, dented shingles could be caused by hail damage, with ice from a powerful hail storm usually hitting these roof parts.
 This calls for a thorough roof inspection.
 Make sure to contact a licensed roofing company in Austin or nearby areas for any issues.[/et_pb_text]

 2. Algae growth on ceramic or metal roofing